MarineOmics/marineomics.github.io/index.md

 # About
 The MarineOmics working group is part of the [RCN for Evolution in Changing Seas](https://rcn-ecs.github.io/), and was formed to promote reproducible and robust genomic research in marine science.
 Methods in next generation sequencing and bioinformatics advance at a pace that quickly render any static set of best practices as obsolete.
 To support robust 'omics research now and moving forward, the working group will disseminate guidelines through an easily-interfaced and dynamic website that will be deployed in August 2021. *Keep an eye on this URL for updates!*

-The working group is also currently hosting three undergraduate research interns with funding from the RCN-ECS.
-These interns are part of a sub-committee conducting a literature survey to characterize trends in data availability, code accessibility, and methods reproducibility in papers that use genomics to study adaptation in marine systems.
-The results of this survey will be shared in a peer-reviewed article, along with guidance to improve the state of reproducibility in the field.

 # Panel Seminar Series

 To help develop content for the website, we are hosting Q & A panel seminars with experts on various topics relating to 'omics analyses in non-model systems.
 Seminars are every two weeks, on **Fridays from 11:00-12:15 US Central Time**.
 3-5 expert panelists will discuss each topic, with questions coming from the working group and the audience.
 If you would like to submit a question for the panelists ahead of time, please send an email to rcnecs.marineomics[at]gmail.com .